 Reading about the artist Patrick Medrano is fascinating.
 Unlike some of the other artists who had their work displayed in this same exhibit, he has no formal art degrees to tack onto his name.
-This has not stopped this innovative artist from having his art shown in various Houston galleries as well as internationally.
+This lack of a degree in art has not stopped this innovative artist from having his art shown in various Houston galleries as well as internationally.

 Patrick Medrano teamed up with his wife and fellow artist Katy Anderson who primarily uses photography as her medium.
 Together they have collaborated on works that involve film, sculpting, painting, animation and 3D works.
 Some of their work is influenced by puppeteer work as well as music and dance.

 Patrick Medrano and Katy Anderson established the nonprofit Fodice Foundation in 2008.
 They are planning to do renovations to an old East Texas stone schoolhouse built by the WPA in 1938.

 The school was utilized by blacks who had initially been slaves before the Civil War.
 After desegregation, it was abandoned, and the buildings had fallen into disrepair.
 The location is in an area just outside Lovelady, Texas which is approximately 45 miles northeast of Huntsville, Texas.

 Medrano’s and Anderson’s dream is to establish a site where artists will be able to live and work and exhibit for periods of two months in a residency program.
 It will house up to 6 artists at one time.
 Their foundation will also create an attraction drawing people who are interested in seeing all types of art, including live performances which will aid this somewhat impoverished part of Texas.

 After reading about this schoolhouse renovation, I am now looking at this sculpture with different eyes.

 Instead of an ark such as Noah built, is this sculpture rather a schoolhouse?